spabettie

-This oil-free vegan Green Goddess Dressing is full of fresh flavor! you will love this quick and easy recipe – a great salad dressing or flavorful dip.
+This oil-free vegan Green Goddess Dressing is full of fresh flavor! you will love this quick and easy recipe - a bright salad dressing or flavorful dip.

 recipe originally published May 8, 2017